-Appraisal review raises the bar on appraisal reports by providing professional, expert review of the appraiser's qualifications, how well the report aligns with standards of appraisal practice, and whether or not the appraisal report itself makes logical sense to a trained professional.
-Failure of an appraisal report to meet any of these three qualifications indicates that the report under review cannot be depended upon.
+Appraisal review raises the bar on appraisal reports by providing professional, expert review of how well the report aligns with standards of appraisal practice, including the ability of the intended user to understand the report.

 Appraisal reviews can be especially useful for legal cases, collateral loans, business deals, insurance settlements or marital dissolution.

 In situations such as these, you want to be sure that the appraisal you're using to make critical decisions is worth the paper it's printed on.
-If you're not familiar with your appraiser and you need that value to be reliable, an appraisal review could be a good investment.
-An appraisal review will determine whether or not the opinion of value in that appraisal report is verifiable and thus defensible.
+If you're not confident in your appraiser and you need that value to be credible, an appraisal review could be a good investment.

 What's new and exciting in the appraisal review field is that ARM 201 and ARM 204 are now offered in an advanced, breaking-edge format to already accredited appraisers who are interested in reviewing appraisals in their own specialities.
 This streamlines the process of accreditation for experienced appraisers and provides appraisal users with appraisal review experts who are also experts in particular appraisal specialities.
 Now equipment appraisals, for instance, can be reviewed by equipment appraisal review experts!